aggstam/tui-monitor/README.md

 % ./monitor.sh
 # ./stats_curse.sh
 ```
-We unfortunately need su priviledges to execute smartctl command, which is used to retrieve NVMe drives temperatures.<br>
+We unfortunately need `su` priviledges to execute `smartctl` command, which is used to retrieve NVMe drives temperatures.<br>
-Feel free to suggest a non su utility to replace smartctl, and/or remove it entirely if you don't use NVMe drives.
+Feel free to suggest a non `su` utility to replace `smartctl`, and/or remove it entirely if you don't use NVMe drives.

 ## References
 [1] Bash Simple Curses: https://github.com/metal3d/bashsimplecurses<br>